 Target Audience: occupational therapists, clinical/neuropsychologists, recreation/diversional therapists, social workers, nurses, rehabilitation councellors, case managers.

 Click Here to learn more on the webinar including registration, event details and the program

 We are pleased to announce a partnership between ASSBI and The Luria Neuroscience Institute in the development of educational and research programs

-The webinar by Elkhonon Goldberg, PhD, ABPP will be streamed live on August 4 (Saturday), 1pm - 4pm Australian Eastern Time.
+A webinar by Elkhonon Goldberg, PhD, ABPP will be streamed live before the end of the year on a Saturday between 1pm - 4pm Australian Eastern Time.

 The webinar will feature Elkhonon Goldberg, Ph.D., ABPP, a clinical neuropsychologist and cognitive neuroscientist.
 Clinical Professor in the Department of Neurology, NYU School of Medicine and Diplomate of the American Board of Professional Psychology in Clinical Neuropsychology.
 He was a student and close associate of the great neuropsychologist Alexander Luria.
 Elkhonon authored numerous research papers on functional cortical organisation, hemispheric specialisation, frontal lobe functions and dysfunction, memory and amnesias, traumatic brain injury, dementias, and schizophrenia.
 His books "The Executive Brain" (2001), The Wisdom Paradox (2005), and The New Executive Brain (2009) have met with international acclaim.
 Goldberg recently published two new books: Executive Functions in Health and Disease (2017) and Creativity: The Human Brain in the Age of Innovation (2018).

 Date: To be confirmed (Saturday), 1pm - 4pm Australian Eastern Time